Tree-level scattering amplitudes in nonlocal field theories: Introduction

-A particular and somewhat surprising feature of NLQG is that the four-graviton scattering amplitude is exactly the same \cite{Dona:2015tra} found in the quantum (non-renormalizable) version of general relativity in vacuum \cite{DeWitt:1967uc,Berends:1974gk,Grisaru:1975bx}.
-Delicate cancellations among different helicity channels take place when $\gamma_4(\B)=0$ and conspire together to obtain this result, valid also in local Stelle gravity \cite{Holdom:2021hlo}.
-An important implication is that not only no extra degrees of freedom appear at the quantum level, consistently with the classical spectrum \cite{CMN3}, but also no new divergences show up at the tree level, consistently with power-counting renormalization \cite{Modesto:2011kw}.
+A particular and somewhat surprising feature of NLQG is that the four-graviton scattering amplitude for $\gamma_4 =0$ is exactly the same \cite{Dona:2015tra} of Einstein's theory of gravity in vacuum \cite{DeWitt:1967uc,Berends:1974gk,Grisaru:1975bx}.
+Indeed, delicate cancellations among different channels take place when $\gamma_4(\B)=0$ and conspire together to obtain this result, valid also in local Stelle gravity \cite{Holdom:2021hlo}.
+An important implication is that no extra degrees of freedom appear at the quantum level \cite{Briscese:2018oyx}, consistently with the classical spectrum \cite{CMN3}.

 These results are clear in the light of Anselmi's field redefinition \cite{Anselmi:2006yh}, which maps the nonlocal theory (with no $({\rm Riemann})^2$ term) to the Einstein--Hilbert action.
 Since the S-matrix is invariant under such field redefinitions with analytic nonlocal operators, one can conclude that all the tree-level amplitudes, including the 4-graviton amplitude found in \cite{Dona:2015tra}, are the same as in general relativity.
-Therefore, any divergence appearing in calculations at this perturbative level necessarily suffers cancellations with other diagrams.

-However, one may wonder whether this conclusion holds also in the presence of matter and at higher loops.
-On one hand, it may be difficult to avoid extra scalaron and tensor modes in the presence of matter, since a matter contribution would generate higher-curvature terms which can change the structure of the action.
-In fact, this could constitute a problem also for unitarity, as one would need fine tuning to avoid ghosts.
-On the other hand, in general, divergent graphs where massless gravitons are the only on-shell states associated with external legs are expected to pop up in any nonlocal theory, regardless of the presence of the $({\rm Riemann})^2$ term and even at the tree level \cite{Tom21}.

-The first problem has been addressed recently in \cite{Modesto:2021ief}, where examples of nonlocal theories were given such that matter does not generate extra terms nor violates unitarity.
-In that paper, a recipe was provided in order to construct nonlocal field theories starting from a local action and securing the following properties: linear and non-linear stability of all solutions of the local theory, super-renormalizability or finiteness at the quantum level, and perturbative unitarity at any loop order.
+However, one may wonder whether this conclusion holds also in the presence of matter.
+This issue has been addressed recently in \cite{Modesto:2021ief}, where examples of nonlocal theories were given such that matter does not affect the stability properties of the local underlying local theory.
+More precisely, in that paper, a recipe was provided in order to construct nonlocal field theories starting from a local action and securing the following properties: linear and non-linear stability of all solutions of the local theory, super-renormalizability or finiteness at the quantum level, and perturbative unitarity at any loop order.